DOnner SOrcinelli Architecture is an award-winning Architecture Atelier, dedicated to creating innovative design solutions.

 Founded in 2002 by Architects Luca Donner and Francesca Sorcinelli, the Studio pays specific attention to the theme of sustainable and affordable design in all its variants by developing solutions worldwide.

-The multidisciplinary is a distinctive feature of the team, which also makes use of complementary and qualified experts in order to achieve the clients’ objectives.
+The multidisciplinary is a distinctive feature of the team, which also makes use of complementary and qualified experts in order to achieve clients’ goals.

 DOSO intention is to explore new ways of living and working that overcome conventions and make it possible to improve the users’ quality of life by focusing on cultural sustainability as well as energy and environment-related issues.

-DOSO projects has been extensively published in architecture books and international magazines e.g. Ottagono, l’Arca, d’Architectures, Concept, Paysage.
+DOSO's projects have been extensively published in architecture books and international magazines e.g. Ottagono, l’Arca, d’Architectures, Concept, Paysage.

 The firm has been exhibited at Architecture Biennale of Venice, Young Italian Architects Biennial, Architecture Center Houston, The Architecture Foundation London, Van Alen Institute of New York, Louisiana Museum of Modern Art, Humlebaek, Museum of Architecture Moscow, Daegu Architectural Culture Biennale and 24th UIA Tokyo Congress.

-DOSO has been awarded in various International architecture competitions as well as winner of “20+10+X World Architecture Community Award”, “Cityscape Architectural Review Award” and “SAIE Selection Awards”.
-It has received an Honorary Mention at Modern Atlanta Prize, an Acknowledgement Prize at Holcim Awards for sustainable constructions (Africa and Middle-East region) and it has been Nominated by Korean Institute of Architects among “100 Architects of year 2017”.
+DOSO has been awarded in various International architecture competitions.
+It is winner of “20+10+X World Architecture Community Award”, “Cityscape Architectural Review Award” and “SAIE Selection Awards”.
+The Atelier is also recipient of an Honorary Mention at Modern Atlanta Prize, an Acknowledgement Prize at Holcim Awards for sustainable constructions (Africa and Middle-East region) and it has been Nominated by Korean Institute of Architects among “100 Architects of year 2022”.

-Luca Donner holds a MArch at IUAV University of Venice and he is PhD Candidate in Architecture at Lusiada University of Lisbon.
+Luca Donner holds a PhD in Architecture from Lusiada University of Lisbon and a MArch from IUAV University of Venice.
 He is a licenced Architect by the Italian Order of Architects (OAPPCTV) with more than 20 years of experience in the practice.

 He is author of research papers and architecture critic essays with a specific focus on the relationship between housing and cultural sustainability, building typologies and urban retrofitting.